treesess/STEAMRELAY/project cases/230807 Open Channel Depth Measurement Rails/README.md

 **Description:**

-The project is still ongoing and halfway through at the moment.
+The project is basically done at the moment.
+All that needs is detailed calibration which will be done after the other part of the open channel is finished.

 Considering the long span (2000x500 mm), 2020 v-slot aluminum extrusions were adopted with rollers to save expenses.